Circus (Britney Spears album): Awards and nominations

+Listings

 Commercial performance

 In the United States, Circus debuted atop the Billboard 200, with first-week sales of over 505,000 copies.
 It registered the second biggest debut-week sales of 2008 for a female artist, only behind Taylor Swift's Fearless.
 The album spent nine weeks within the top ten, making it Spears's longest-running top-ten album since Oops!...
 I Did It Again (2000), which spent 23 weeks inside the top ten.
 It was certified platinum by the Recording Industry Association of America (RIAA) on January 29, 2009.
 The album placed sixth on the year-end Billboard 200 for 2009.
 According to Nielsen SoundScan, the album had sold 1.7 million copies in the US by March 2015.
 With over 51,000 units sold in its first week, the album opened atop the Canadian Albums Chart; it marked her highest first-week sales in Canada since Oops!...
 I Did It Again, which sold 95,000 copies.
 In less than a month, it became the ninth best-selling album of 2008 in the country, selling 143,000 copies, and one of the top ten best-selling digital albums of the year with over 10,100 downloads.
 In March 2009, the album was certified triple platinum by the Canadian Recording Industry Association (CRIA).
 In Mexico, Circus debuted atop the international album chart and at number three on Top 100 Mexico, selling over 46,000 copies and being certified gold by the Asociación Mexicana de Productores de Fonogramas y Videogramas (AMPROFON) in its first week.

 Across Oceania, Circus was a top-ten success, peaking at number three in Australia and number six in New Zealand.
 It was later certified double platinum by the Australian Recording Industry Association (ARIA) and platinum by the Recording Industry Association of New Zealand (RIANZ).
 In Japan, the album peaked at number five on the Oricon Albums Chart and was certified gold by the Recording Industry Association of Japan (RIAJ).
 In the United Kingdom, Circus debuted and peaked at number four on the UK Albums Chart, spending 31 weeks on the chart, and at number seven on the Scottish Albums Chart.
 The album was certified platinum by the British Phonographic Industry (BPI).
 In France, the album sold 18,319 copies in its first two days, debuting at number five.
 Across Europe, it peaked at the summit in Russia, Switzerland, the international album chart in Greece, and the European Top 100 Albums.
 Furthermore, the album reached the top ten in Austria, Belgium, Denmark, France, Germany, Ireland, Italy, the Netherlands and Spain.
 By September 2009, Circus had sold over four million copies worldwide.